TimPhillip/timphillip.github.io/_posts/2018-08-30-predictive-maintenance.md

 python -m rul_estimate.turbofan_rul --target_hi
 ```

-**Notice:** `.notice-info` All ideas presented in this post are taken from the [paper by Malhotra et. al.](https://arxiv.org/abs/1608.06154).
+**Notice:** All ideas presented in this post are taken from the [paper by Malhotra et. al.](https://arxiv.org/abs/1608.06154).
 All implementations are reproductions based on my understanding of the paper.
 {: .notice-info}